 Access Missouri Financial Assistance Program or Access MO is a grant program designed for undergraduate Missouri residents.
 To be eligible, students must be enrolled full-time (a minimum of 12 hours per semester), be a Missouri Resident, file a FAFSA by April 1, have an Expected Family Contribution (EFC) less than or equal to 12,000; and have demonstrated financial need as determined by FAFSA information and other financial assistance.
 In addition, students must maintain Satisfactory Academic Progress as defined by the institution, cannot exceed 150 cumulative hours, and must maintain a 2.5 or greater cumulative GPA.
 Award amounts are based off of FAFSA information, other institutional records, and Missouri Department of Higher Education funding.
 The maximum award for a public four-year institution is $2,150 and the minimum award is $1,000.

 This scholarship program is for Missouri residents who are attending school half-time while working a minimum of 20 hours per week.
 Initial eligibility for this program is determined by the state.
 The institution certifies final eligibility.
 To be considered, you must have the processed FAFSA received by the state deadline of August 1st and meet the state's definition of financial need.
 An additional application available from Missouri Department of Higher Education (MDHE) or Student Financial Services is required.
-The maximum award for this scholarship is the value of your incidental and general fees.
+The maximum award for this scholarship is the value of your tuition and general fees.
 Funds are not available for the summer semester.

 This scholarship, also known as "Bright Flight", is a $2,000 merit award for Missouri residents.
 To be eligible, you must score in the top 3 percent on the ACT or SAT.
 To renew, you must maintain satisfactory academic progress by the university's definition and maintain a 2.5 or higher cumulative GPA.
 For additional information, contact MDHE at (800) 473-6757.